Mixed additive modelling of global alien species co-invasions of plants and insects: Efficient Inference Method

 \subsection{Goodness of Fit Evaluation}

-Although the presence of a relevant literature on REMs, evaluating their fit's adequacy to the data is still a contentious subject \citep{brandenberger_predicting_2019}.
-On the one hand, conventional approaches for the Cox Proportional Hazard Model, including the evaluation of Schoenfield, Deviance and Martingale residuals have been expanded to Cox Mixed Effect Models.
-On the other hand, \citet{brandenberger_predicting_2019} has proposed an approach aimed at simulating a portion of the event sequence and comparing the simulated and really-occurred relational events.
-The guiding principle behind this technique is that the former should resemble the latter if the model fits the relational events well, especially if the model incorporates all the relevant network dynamics.
-Although, this method is computationally costly and relies on several assumptions as well.
+\textit{Goodness of fit} (GOF) evaluation for relational event models is still an underexplored subject \citep{brandenberger_predicting_2019}.
+Informal approaches for the Cox proportional hazards model, including the evaluation of Schoenfield, deviance, and martingale residuals have been extended to relational event models \citep{Juozaitiene2022}.
+Instead, \citet{brandenberger_predicting_2019} has proposed an approach comparing the data to simulated draws from the fitted model.
+Another simulation-based method for assessing the modelling of auxiliary statistics under the fitted model has been recently proposed by \cite{amati2024goodness}.
+The guiding principle behind these approaches is that the former should resemble the latter, if the fit of the model is good.
+Both methods are computationally expensive, and rely on several assumptions that are difficult to check.

-\citet{lin1993checking, borgan2015using} introduce, for the Cox Proportional Hazard Model, a variety of methods based on the cumulative sum of martingale residuals, that can be used in the presence of time-varying covariates as well.
-Due to the presence of time-varying effects in our model formulation, that lead explicitly to the violation of the proportional hazard assumption, our proposal relies on the goodness of fit tools presented in \citet{marzec1997fitting} and \citet{marzec1998testing}.

-Specifically, we rely on a zero-mean Martingale-residual type process, obtained by stratifying according to the receiver involved in the relational events.
-We can read it as a weighted sum of martingale residuals: